sebschlicht/plg_system_rimages/README.md

 # RIMAGES - Responsive Images Plugin for Joomla!
 3

-*RIMAGES* is a *Joomla!* plugin to make the images on your website responsive.
+RIMAGES (*rim*) is a *Joomla!* plugin to make the images on your website responsive.

-*RIMAGES* can compress your images and show resized images on smaller devices.
+*rim* can compress your images and display smaller images on smaller devices.
-CSS selectors allow to precisely control which images should be made responsive.
+Both compressend and resized images are generated automatically.
+Use CSS selectors to limit this process to specific images.

-Using *RIMAGES* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
+Using *rim* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
-Thus *RIMAGES* is a great addition to your *Search Engine Optimization* (SEO) toolbox.
+Thus *rim* is a great addition to your *Search Engine Optimization* (SEO) toolbox.

 **Features**: